 Select the Add filters option from the top of the table to get started.

-There are several filter options to choose from.
-Below are some notable options and details.
+There are several filter options to choose from:

 - User: The user principal name (UPN) of the user in question.